Providing much needed holidays to deserving local children

 All management personnel and committee members are DBS checked and all staff and personnel with direct contact with the children are suitable accredited and licensed.

 The Trustees and the Executive Management Team are responsible for the strategic direction of the charity and its proactive communications with local businesses and prospective donating organisations.
 It discharges some of its tactical responsibilities through three small sub committees as detailed below:

-Committee members are appointed at an Annual General Meeting held every April / May.
-An annual management committee report is produced and a formal set of financial accounts are prepared, approved and filed with the Charity Commission.
+Executive Management Committee members are appointed at an Annual General Meeting held every April / May.
+An annual Executive Management Committee report is produced and a formal set of financial accounts are prepared, approved and filed with the Charity Commission.